nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/circuit.PNG)

-Warburg element represents semi-infinite diffusion to or from a flat electrode, expressed here as:
+Warburg element represents semi-infinite diffusion to or from a flat electrode, expressed in this program as:

 Z(ω)= A<sub>w</sub>/($\sqrt{ω})$ -jA<sub>w</sub>/($\sqrt{ω})$